 Why is a data breach response plan important?

 All agencies should have a data breach response plan.
 Your actions in the first 24 hours after discovering a data breach are often crucial to the success of your response.
 A quick response can substantially decrease the impact on affected individuals, protect your agency’s reputation and meet your legal obligations, deal with adverse media or stakeholder attention, and instil public confidence in your agency’s capacity to protect personal information.

 The OAIC has developed detailed guidance to assist agencies in meeting their obligations under the NDB scheme, available at www.oaic.gov.au/ndb.

-Our Guide to managing data breaches in accordance with the Privacy Act 1988 will also help you develop a best practice data breach response plan, and provides detailed guidance about how to respond to a data breach if one occurs.
+Our Data Breach Preparation and Response guide will also help you develop a best practice data breach response plan, and provides detailed guidance about how to respond to a data breach if one occurs.

 Maintaining a record of personal information holdings

 The Australian Government Agencies Privacy Code requires agencies to keep a centralised record of the type of personal information they hold.
 It is the Privacy Officer’s role to maintain this record.

 Maintaining an accurate and appropriately detailed record of your personal information holdings will assist you to: